Undergraduate BSc (Hons)

 What will I be doing?

-A blended learning approach will provide the foundation to the teaching and learning strategy by way of seminars, masterclasses, action learning, guided independent study, simulation and workshops.
-Theoretical learning will be complemented by field of practice and level specific seminar group facilitation, discussion, dissemination and formative feedback.
+A blended learning approach will provide the foundation for the teaching and learning strategy by way of seminars, masterclasses, action learning, guided independent study, simulation and workshops.
+Theoretical learning will be complemented by a field of practice and level-specific seminar group facilitation, discussion, dissemination and formative feedback.

 The course has an equal split between time spent in theory and time spent in practice.